 1. Stargazing a night under the stars at luxury desert camps

 India is one of the rare countries that have both hot and cold deserts.
 Camping in these deserts is a great experience to see how life in such harsh yet beautiful places works.
-Bonfire in the nights, jeep and camel safaris in the day can be enchanting ways to unwind yourself in these camps.
+Bonfires in the night, and jeep and camel safaris in the day can be enchanting ways to unwind yourself in these camps.

 These luxury camps in hot deserts can be found in Sand Dunes near Jaisalmer and Jodhpur.
 The perfect time to visit will be in the winter months when temperatures during the day are bearable and nights have a slight chill.